Cost Share Accounting Procedures

 - Volunteer must have logs showing when they worked on the project.

 - Volunteer rates of pay must be consistent with those paid for similar work in the labor market.

 - Fringe and F&A or overhead is not permitted.

 - Non-salary costs must have receipts and a cover memo from an authorized signer.

 - Value of space and equipment must be based upon percentage of use associated with the project.

 - Base value must be determined annually based upon comparable market rates or some other consistent methodology.

 Salary in excess of a sponsor's salary cap is an unallowable expense and cannot be charged to a sponsored project.
 It must be charged to a non-sponsored account and is, therefore, a form of uncommitted cost share.
-For awards that include over-cap salary expenses, Sponsored Projects will set up a Salary Cap Cost Share worktag linked to the non-sponsored account that will pay the expense.
+When setting up an award with a salary cap, and it is anticipated that there will be over-cap salary expenses, Sponsored Projects will set up a Salary Cap Cost Share worktag linked to the non-sponsored account that will pay the expenses.
 Salary Cap Cost Share worktags will have a suffix of - SalCap CShare.
-Over-cap salary must be expensed to the non-sponsored account and linked to the project through the addition of the Salary Cap Cost Share worktag, as illustrated above.
+Over-cap salary must be expensed to the non-sponsored account and linked to the project through the Salary Cap Cost Share worktag.
 Salary cap cost share cannot be used to meet a project's cost share requirement and will not be reported to the sponsor as cost share.

 Sponsored Projects will distribute a cost share report monthly.
 It is the principal investigator's responsibility to review the report and monitor cost shared expenditures.